pasinsjr/nx-angular-resume/README.md

 ## Connecting to firebase

-add file firebase-env.ts to folder environments in both root app project and resume/dashboard lib (Cause dashboard lib need to get value for initializing firebase module and I have no solutions for injecting environment to dashboard module but that can inject to components and services)
+Add firebase-env.ts file to folder environments in both root app project and resume/dashboard lib (Cause dashboard lib need to get value for initializing firebase module and I have no solutions for injecting environment to dashboard module but that can inject to components and services)

 ## Development server